singerdmx/flutter-quill/.github/ISSUE_TEMPLATE/issue-template.md

 I have tried running `example` directory successfully before creating an issue here.

-Please note that we are using stable channel.
-If you are using beta or master channel, those are not supported.
+Please note that we are using stable channel on branch master.
+If you are using beta or master channel, use branch dev.